judepayne/persistent/README.md

 - `S3Store` (an Amazon s3 bucket, instantiated with a `bucket` string).
 - `GithubRepo` (instantiated with a (github) `user`, `repo` and `local-path` into which the repo should be cloned.
 This store implements the RemoteStore and IssueLog protocols as well as PersistentStore).

-local paths should be terminated with a `/`.
+paths should be terminated with a `/`.